w11k/w11k-highcharts/README.md

 * Install via Bower (w11k-highcharts) or download manually from our release repository (https://github.com/w11k/w11k-highcharts-bower)
 * Include scripts into your application (w11k-highcharts and dependencies):
+  * jQuery - because Highcharts relies on it
   * AngularJS
   * Highcharts or Highstock
   * Highcharts Additions (if you want to use e.g. a bubble chart)